rh-mobb/documentation/docs/rosa/aws-efs-csi-operator-sts/README.md

 EOF
     ```

-1. Create a POD to write to the EFS Volume
+1. Create a Pod to write to the EFS Volume

     ```bash
 cat <<EOF | oc apply -f -